Entropy-O/2020_Electronic_Design_Contest/README.md

-# 2020-Electronic Design Competition Firmware
+# 2020-Electronic Design Competition Question E Firmware

 This Project used in Electronic design competition 2020.